dekoza/mtgpl/WTH.rst

 :mtgtip:`Wave of Terror<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/d/4/d40ab3e7-9abb-4acc-9932-de03b533722f.jpg?1562803537|https://scryfall.com/card/wth/86/wave-of-terror?utm_source=api>`
    Cumulative upkeep |mana_1| (At the beginning of your upkeep, put an age counter on this permanent, then sacrifice it unless you pay its upkeep cost for each age counter on it.)

-   At the beginning of your draw step, destroy each creature with converted mana cost equal to the number of age counters on Wave of Terror.
+   At the beginning of your draw step, destroy each creature with mana value equal to the number of age counters on Wave of Terror.
 They can't be regenerated.

 :mtgtip:`Zombie Scavengers<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/2/e/2ec786b1-6097-4e97-99b0-571d6e3e73e7.jpg?1562800058|https://scryfall.com/card/wth/87/zombie-scavengers?utm_source=api>`